TeamShinkansen/docs/pages/hakchi/hakchi_bluetooth.md

 ---

 ## Bluetooth overview
-At the moment this document only covers adding bluetooth to the Sega Genesis systems.
-S/NES is also possible but hasn't been documented yet
+This section covers setting up bluetooth on your mini system.

-Bluetooth (S/NES requires WIFI and OTG HUB).
-SEGA wifi not required due to USB ports.
+{% include note.html content="For the S/NES setting up Bluetooth currently requires WIFI and an OTG HUB." %}

+{% include note.html content="For a list of supported devices got the  'Advanced' page and look in the 'Supported devices' section." %}

-## Bluetooth (SEGA)
+## Bluetooth setup

 ### 1. Install BlueZ
 From the hakchi main screen:
-goto Modules > Install extra modules
+Goto Modules > Install extra modules
 {% include image.html file="menu_modules.png"  alt="Jekyll" caption="Install extra modules" %}

 In "System" check box for BlueZ and click "OK"